 Adult moths are about 6mm in length when their wings are folded and have a brownish color.
 There are 3 dark spots on their wings that often become faded as the moth ages.
 Larvae feed on wool clothing, carpets, rugs, felt, taxidermy mounts, fur, hair, feathers and lint.
-The larvae constructs a silk-like case which they will occupy and carry with them.
+The larvae construct a silk-like case which they will occupy and carry with them.
 This case is open at both ends and the larvae can feed out of either end.

 FURNITURE CARPET BEETLE

 Oval in shape, the furniture carpet beetle has a black body with a spotted pattern of yellow, white, and black scales.
 The furniture carpet beetle will feed on the same materials as the common carpet beetle in addition to skins, leather, dead insects, dried blood, dead mice, etc. These paper/fabric pests often breed in abandoned wasp nests, behind baseboards, in animal trophies or rugs, and in dead animals in chimney flues.

 The foreign grain beetle has a reddish-brown, flattened body.
 They feed on plant and animal debris and are attracted to damp and moldy grains.
 They can also be associated with mold found in bathrooms.
 Adults are very strong fliers and are attracted to lights at night, entering homes through screens.
 These beetles are often found in new construction and can remain present until the wood is completely dried out.

 The adult Indian meal moth has pale gray wings with a reddish-brown outer half, and it does not cause any damage.
 Mature larvae are dirty white and wormlike.
 Larvae feed on grain, dried fruits, seeds, nuts, crackers, chocolate, candies, dog food, bird seed, etc.